-74. The geographical spread of existing small-scale renewable generation (defined as those <0.5MW, mainly solar and wind) can be seen in Figure 24.
+3.45 The geographical spread of existing small-scale renewable generation (defined as those <0.5MW, mainly solar and wind) can be seen in Figure 24.
 Blue indicates high levels of installations, whilst red indicates low levels.

-Figure 24 Existing small scale renewable energy generation in Kent (KCC, 2017)
+Figure 24: Existing small-scale renewable energy generation in Kent (KCC, 2017)

-- 75. Given that so much of the renewable generation in Kent and Medway is large scale, most of the energy generated is fed into the national grid and used across the UK.
-It is not therefore possible to say what percentage of Kent and Medway's energy needs are directly met by local generation. - 76.
-Within Tunbridge Wells borough, three solar farms have been installed near Paddock Wood and Five Oak Green (collectively 30MW).
-Specialist studies indicate that opportunities to generate wind energy within the borough are limited as the Borough is one of the least windy parts of the UK22.
+- 3.46 Given that so much of the renewable generation in Kent and Medway is large scale, most of the energy generated is fed into the national grid and used across the UK.
+It is not therefore possible to say what percentage of Kent and Medway's energy needs are directly met by local generation. - 3.47 Within Tunbridge Wells borough, two solar farms have been installed near Paddock Wood and Five Oak Green (collectively 30MW).
+Specialist studies indicate that opportunities to generate wind energy within the borough are limited as the Borough is one of the least windy parts of the UK (see Low Carbon Energy Delivery in Tunbridge Wells Borough (2009) by Delta Energy and Environment Ltd and Renewable Energy for Kent (2012) by AECOM).